 The legal base for using your data is legitimate interest and the processing is necessary to update you on changes to the scheme that may occur periodically.

-As the scheme is administered by Welsh Government they will also hold your data until your pass runs out and you are no longer eligible for discounted travel.
+As the scheme is administered by MyTravelPass on behalf of the Welsh Government, they will hold your data until your pass runs out and you are no longer eligible for discounted travel.
 Although the Welsh Government does not have direct access to your records.

 We manage your personal information with great care.
 Your privacy is very important to us, so we want you to understand why we’re asking for each piece of information when registering with us.